STRESS: YOUR ENEMY OR FRIEND?

 All this effort to embrace the stress present in every point and with every stroke takes its toll.
 It's not easy!

 I like to think of this process as if you are exercising a muscle, the “stress muscle” in your head.
-The more you exercise it in every drill, every point of every match your stress muscle gets stronger and stronger.
-This is what the best players in the world have done.
+The more you exercise it in every drill, every point of every match, your stress muscle gets stronger and stronger.
+This is what the world's best players have achieved.
 The stress levels of playing a Grand Slam final on TV in front of millions of people is the most stressful thing you could ever do.
 But these top players have exercised their "stress muscle" for years,

 Learn to take your rest periods between points to relax the "stress muscle" in your head.
 But when it's time to play the next point...
 SWITCH ON AGAIN!

-Dealing with stress in competition is one of the biggest problems players face at all levels of our game.
-Try to change the way you understand the stress in matches and perhaps it will help you deal with it better as you play.
+Dealing with stress in competition is one of the most prominent problems players face at all levels of our game.
+Try to change the way you perceive stress in matches, and it will help you deal with it more effectively as you play.

 A totally worthwhile read, yes stress is a constant companion on court and I think embracing it is a very good way to develop a complete game.
 My feeling is that stress tightens you physiologically which leads to misses on put away shots during close points.
 Music playing in your mind is another suggestion I would make, think pleasant, play great.